 There are so many combinations of elements you can use to create a landing page.
 It can get tricky to find out your sweet spot.

 You realize the problem as soon as the subscribers count on your newsletter or your product sales isn’t growing as per expectations.

-So what can you do when you don’t achieve your landing page goals?
+So what can you do when you don’t achieve your landing page optimization goals?

 I know how hard it can get to figure out why you aren’t closing sales.